-frontage. monument 3 and 1 foot per 2 feet additional MIC, Medical setback, up to 40 feet maximum Signs shall not extend Institutional 100 square feet within 5 feet of any Campus - 5 feet within front setback; 19 property line.
-Campus feet at minimum setback line Signs shall not extend and 1 foot per 2 feet additional within one foot of any IN, Industrial setback up to a maximum of 30 property line nor feet. constitute a traffic hazard as determined by the MOR Development Review Board or any city ordinance.
+MIC, Medical monument and 1 foot per 2 feet additional setback, up to 40 feet maximum nursing home.

+Institutional Campus 100 square feet 5 feet within front setback; 19 Signs shall not extend within 5 feet of any

+feet at minimum setback line and 1 foot per 2 feet additional property line.
+Signs shall not extend

+IN, Industrial setback up to a maximum of 30 within one foot of any

+feet. property line nor

+constitute a traffic

+hazard as determined by

+the MOR Development

+Review Board or any city

+ordinance.
-1. For buildings with multiple businesses, refer to Table IX-9 IX-1, Freestanding Shopping Center Signs.

-2. NOTE: If a freestanding sign in the B-3, General Business, or IN, Industrial, zone is: (1) directed primarily toward the users of an interstate highway; (2) within 2,000 feet of the center line of an interstate highway; and (3) more than 75 500 feet from the boundary of any residential zoning district, school, park, hospital, or nursing home; then the sign may be a pole rather than monument sign, its maximum height may be increased to 75 feet, and its maximum size may be increased to 150 square feet it may rise only to such a height as to be visible from within one-half mile away along the highway, but not to exceed a height of 75 feet and an area of 150 square feet.

-3. Combined Sign: If a property has two business frontages, a single sign may be constructed with a larger maximum area as defined in Table IX-1.
+- 1. For buildings with multiple businesses, refer to Table IX-9 IX-1, Freestanding Shopping Center Signs. - 2.
+NOTE: If a freestanding sign in the B-3, General Business, or IN, Industrial, zone is: (1) directed primarily toward the users of an interstate highway; (2) within 2,000 feet of the center line of an interstate highway; and (3) more than 75 500 feet from the boundary of any residential zoning district, school, park, hospital, or nursing home; then the sign's maximum height may be increased to 75 feet, and its maximum size may be increased to 150 square feet it may rise only to such a height as to be visible from within one-half mile away along the highway, but not to exceed a height of 75 feet and an area of 150 square feet. - 3.
+Combined Sign: If a property has two business frontages, a single sign may be constructed with a larger maximum area as defined in Table IX-1.